tleecsm/VoVTCG/www/data/cards.md

 <b>Persistence, 1:</b> <i>This card is not destroyed by activation.
 When this card is revealed, it gains 1 Persist counter.
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.</i>
-While this card is revealed in play, whenever an allied card regains any Life, all other allied cards regain +1 Life.
+While this card is revealed in play, whenever an allied card regains any Life (except from <i>Lead to Enlightenment</i>), all other allied cards regain +1 Life.
 <br>

 ##### ALP.APS.003